libreswan/libreswan/README.md

 and the wiki at https://libreswan.org/wiki/

 ## KLIPS IPsec stack
 The KLIPS IPsec stack has been removed.
-Please use the netlink/XFRM stack.
+Please use the XFRM stack.
-If you wish to have network interfaces like KLIPS had, please use the XFRMi interfaces via the ipsec-interface= keyword.
+If you wish to have network interfaces like KLIPS had, please use the XFRMi interfaces via the ipsec-interface= keyword, or use the less capable VTI interface support.